 All JSON [RFC 7159] properties and values are case sensitive.
 JSON data structures defined by this specification MAY contain extension properties that are not defined in this specification.
 Any entity receiving or retrieving a JSON data structure SHOULD ignore extension properties it is unable to understand.
 Extension names that are unprotected from collisions are outside the scope of this specification. https://docs.kantarainitiative.org/uma/rec-uma-core.html# - RFC7159

+The following abbreviations are used:

 CR Consent Receipt

+FIPS FOIA/PA Information Processing System

+GDPR General Data Protection Regulation

 JSON JavaScript Object Notation